 - Meeting the lighthouse keepers who will be standing at your service during your stay

-- Exploration of the Vela Palagruza, Mala Palagruza and Galijula Island and their nature
+- Exploration of Vela Palagruza, Mala Palagruza, and Galijula Island and their nature

-- Plenty of time for swimming and sunbathing
+- Plenty of time for fishing, swimming, and sunbathing

 - Learning more about the maintenance of the lighthouse

 - Enjoying fantastic seafood meals caught by the lighthouse keepers from the waters surrounding Palagruza